ghoulmann/pedagogue/_build/html/_sources/preamble.txt

 * value authentic learning and assessment that serves beyond the walls of the classroom;
 * encourage and provide for `connected learning  <http://dmlhub.net/sites/default/files/ConnectedLearning_report.pdf>`_.

 We recognize that since 1986, pedagogy research has followed The Mentor in calling for these best-practice mandates.
-We bear witness to the chilling effects of power centers on implementation and innovation of best practices for our students: The State; School Boards; Superintendents; The Principal; The Federal Governamnet; Lobbyists.
+We bear witness to the chilling effects of the following power centers on the implementation and innovation of best practices for our students: The State; School Boards; Superintendents; The Principal and administration; The Federal Governamnet; Lobbyists.

-We recognize too that the Mentor is not alone, and that schools have bee failing students across the curriculum since standards-based reform took root, new legislation was passed, and currilum revised after the success of Sputnik. [#]_
+We recognize too that the Mentor is not alone, and that schools have been failing students across the curriculum since the success of Sputnik. [#]_

 We are authorities in our fields, `professional <http://books.google.com/books/about/Professionalism_and_Ethics_in_Teaching.html?id=Ny2eD-ZebUoC>`_ scholars and academics.
-We contribute to knowledge and bring the discipline to the content areas.
-We end now the 26-years of failure to education community accepts by closing their ears to The Mentor's testimony.
+We contribute to knowledge and bring discipline to the content areas.
+We end now the 26-years of silence the education community offered in response to The Mentor's substantive and expert testimony.

 We will not be complicit in the violent neglect of school children. [#]_

 Now is the Just-in-Time deposition of administrators and lawmakers who have perpetrated violence and perpetuated social and economic injustice by impeding our urgent transgression. [#]_